 Thinking about your next Motability Scheme car?
-The RAC has reviewed three of the latest SUVs available to lease through the Motability Scheme: the compact and stylish Nissan Juke, the sleek Peugeot 3008, and the spacious Volkswagen Tayron.
+The RAC has reviewed three of the latest SUVs available to lease through the Motability Scheme: the smart and affordable Citroën ë-C3, the bold new Kia EV3, and the practical and spacious Vauxhall Grandland.

 This article has been written by the RAC to help you compare comfort, practicality and value across some of the SUVs currently available on the Motability Scheme*.